-Not only does this sauce taste delicious with bread pudding, but it can also be served with overnight French toast, pancakes, monkey bread and even a bowl of vanilla ice cream.
+Not only does this sauce taste delicious with bread pudding, but it can also be served with overnight French toast, buttermilk pancakes, caramel apple monkey bread, and even a bowl of vanilla ice cream.
 Or if you’re like me, a spoonful or two of the plain sauce never hurt anybody!

 - Butter: This adds a delicious richness to the sauce.
 I like to use salted butter to add a hint of salty flavor to balance out the sweet caramel.

 - Sugar: You’ll need a mix of half-granulated sugar and half-light brown sugar.
 It helps to sweeten the sauce, as well as add a nutty, caramelized flavor.

 - Heavy cream: This helps thicken the consistency and gives it an extra boost of richness.

 - Vanilla: A dash of high-quality vanilla extract helps pull all of the flavors together.